lamnhan066/keyboard_detection/README.md

 * `keyboardDetectionController.currentState`: the current state of the keyboard visibility return in `bool?` (`null`: unknown, `true`: visible, `false`: hidden).
 * `keyboardDetectionController.keyboardState`: the current state of the keyboard visibility return in enum `KeyboardState` (`unknown`: unknown, `visible`: visible, `hidden`: hidden).
 * `keyboardDetectionController.asStream` to listen for keyboard visibility changing events in `bool`.
+* `keyboardDetectionController.keyboardSize` to get the keyboard size.
+Please notice that this value may returns 0 even when the keyboard state is visible because the keyboard needs time to show up completely.
+So that, you should call `keyboardDetectionController.isKeyboardSizeLoaded` to checks that the keyboard size is loaded or not.